The Story of Zoulvisia: Synopsis

-One day, he hunted, having received a case of pearls with one of Zoulvisia's hair, and a stag led him far, and he lost the case in a river without realizing it.
+One day, he hunted, having received a case of pearls with one of Zoulvisia's hairs, and a stag led him far, and he lost the case in a river without realizing it.
 It was swept downstream, and a watercarrier found it and brought it to the wicked king of that land.
 Struck by its wealth and the beauty of the golden hair within the case, the wicked king demanded the chamberlain discover its secrets or the chamberlain would lose his head.
 In a fright, the chamberlain sought any who could explain the case and an old woman told the chamberlain that it belonged to a beautiful woman named Zoulvisia.
 The chamberlain told her that if she brought him Zoulvisia, he would give her more gold.

 An old witch set off and arrived, on a raft, just as the king prepared to return to his wife from a day of hunting.
 He offered to help the witch, but his horse would not let him take her up, for it sensed her wickedness; she guessed why and said she feared falling off, so she would walk.
 When they arrived at the palace, the witch ingratiated herself with Zoulvisia's servants until the young queen trusted her.
 The witch persuaded Zoulvisia that her husband must be keeping a secret from her, the secret of his strength, and that he did not love her unless he would share it.
 Zoulvisia believed, and plead with her husband to know his secret, so that she would be sure that he loved her.
 He confessed the secret of his strength, a sabre that never left his side.
 To prove that her husband did indeed love her, Zoulvisia ran at once and confessed the secret to the witch, exactly as the witch had planned.
 The witch stole the sabre, struck the king down with poisonous snakes, and kidnapped Zoulvisia to sell the beautiful young queen to the wicked king.

 The fairies' sons saw that something had happened to the young king.
 They went to his castle and could not find the sabre.
 They caught fish to eat, and a great fish thrashed in the water because it had eaten the sabre.
 They brought it to the king, who recovered.
 He set out on Zoulvisia's fiery horse.
 He found the place where the wicked king was going to marry Zoulvisia, though Zoulvisia greatly resisted him and wished to escape to her beloved husband.
 The young king had an old beggar woman bring his ring to Zoulvisia.
 She told the beggar woman to tell the wicked king that Zoulvisia had come to her senses and would marry him, and to tell the man who gave the ring to await her in a garden in three days.